samdoeswork/moddable-website/src/content/blog/unofficial-mod-support.md

 tags: [mod-support, browser-extension]
 ---

-Moddable adds "better than Salesforce" mod-support to business software.
+Moddable adds incredible mod-support to business software.
+But there's a catch... the application has to install our component.

-Once installed, the platform's users can literally extend the platform with custom features *from inside the platform itself*.
-No setup/tooling/servers needed.

-**The problem is** this only works once the platform has installed Moddable.
-So how do we show them how it will look?

-## Unofficial mod support for demo purposes
+The problem is - we want to show them what it looks like **before** they install it.
+So we built the "Moddable Emulator".

+As the name suggests, this makes products act like Moddable is installed.

+This post is about how we found a way to make this happen: injecting Moddable into third-party platforms that haven't yet installed it.

+## But why?

 I believe in "show not tell".

-For really cool new technology people want to see a **demo**.
-Not a PowerPoint or a mock-up.
+Specifically we want to show product-managers, etc. how powerful mod support could be **in their product**.

+The demo I wanted looks like this:
+ - We load up a version of **their platform** with Moddable installed.
+ - We click "Add custom feature", build & use a new custom feature just like a user would.

 The ideal demo is Moddable running **in their platform** and us showing the end-to-end process of a user building their own custom features.

-This post is about how we found a way to make this happen: injecting Moddable into third-party platforms that haven't yet installed it.

 ## Four Theoretical Methods
-In theory you can inject a library like Moddable into a platform in a few ways.
+In theory you can inject a library like Moddable into a SaaS product in a few ways.

 | When            | How                | Technique |
 | :-------------- | :--------------    | :---------- |